casper-astro/tutorials_devel/docs/tutorials/skarab/tut_40gbe.md

 ![](../../_static/img/skarab/tut_40gbe/Tx_decimation_logic.png)

 Here is the rest of the payload generation logic.
 We are creating 2 ramps and a walking-1 pattern.
 The payload is generated using a combination of counters, slice blocks, delays, adders and comparators.
-The ramps and walking 1 are concatenated together and put into the payload buffer by toggling the tx_valid signal on the 40GbE core.
-The tx_data bus is 256 bits wide so only 256 bits can be clocked in on a clock cycle.
+The ramps and walking-1 are concatenated together and put into the payload buffer by toggling the `tx_valid` signal on the 40GbE core.
+The `tx_data` bus is 256 bits wide so only 256 bits can be clocked in on a clock cycle.
 The buffer can accept a payload of up to 8192 bytes.
-Once all the data we require is in the payload buffer we toggle the tx_end_of_frame signal to send the packet into the ether.
+Once all the data we require is in the payload buffer we toggle the `tx_end_of_frame` signal to send the packet into the ether.

 ![](../../_static/img/skarab/tut_40gbe/tx_40gbe.png)

-As a method of debugging, the transmit side also as some snap blocks which can capture data as it is sent to the core.
+As a method of debugging, the transmit side also as some data snapshot (snap, not [SNAP](https://github.com/casper-astro/casper-hardware/wiki/SNAP)) blocks which can capture data as it is sent to the core.
 The snap block is a BRAM which can be triggered to capture data on a particular signal and then read out from software.
 They are very useful for debugging and checking the data at particular stages through your design.

 ![](../../_static/img/skarab/tut_40gbe/Tx_snapshot_blocks.png)